rajbhensdadiya/ml/README.md

 # Machine-Learning-By-CW
-Here, You Will get Machine Learning Material
+Here, You will get Machine Learning Material